kjappelbaum/pyepal/docs/background.rst

 This implementation has the following features:

-- We make sure that the sampling is scale invariant and that the algorithm can deal with positive and negative objective values.
+- We make sure that the sampling is scale-invariant and that the algorithm can deal with positive and negative objective values.

 - Instead of using the predicted :math:`\hat{\mu}` and :math:`\hat{\sigma}` also for the sampled points we use the measured :math:`\mu` and :math:`\sigma`.